-Firearms are hot ticket items for burglaries because they retain value, are easily transported, and can be used to commit other crimes.
+Firearms are hot-ticket items for burglaries because they retain value.
+Plus, they are easily transported, and unfortunately, can be used to commit other crimes.
 Roughly 75% of the yearly estimate of stolen firearms occur during burglaries.
-The remaining 25% occur during other property crimes.
-When combined with preventable firearms accidents you have a very good reason to secure your firearms.
+In addition, the remaining 25% occur during other property crimes.
+When combined with preventable firearms accidents, you have a good reason to secure your firearms.

-Biometric safes are pretty cool, if they work.
-There is definitely appeal to being able to open your gun safe with one finger, particularly in an emergency.
-However, don’t be distracted by this feature alone.
-You need to think carefully about what kind of biometric gun safe you’re buying.
+Biometric safes are pretty cool, especially if they work well.
+It’s best gun safe you can open with one finger, which is essential in an emergency.
+However, don’t distract yourself with features alone.
+You also need to think carefully about what kind of biometric gun safe you’re buying.

-A biometric gun safe (or any gun safe) is an investment into the safety and security of yourself, your family and your firearms.
-To save you the pain of going through each one, I’ve picked out my 9 favorite and outlined their features.
+A biometric gun safe (or any gun safe) is an investment into the safety and security of yourself, your family, and your firearms.
+To save you the pain of going through each one, I’ve picked out my 9 favorites and outlined their features.

 The main advantage of a biometric gun safe is that you don’t need any keys to get into the safe.
 This can be crucial in an emergency as well as provide everyday convenience.

 There is a spectrum of biometric gun safes out there, from around $120 to $600.

 Most of the factors that you should consider when choosing a biometric safe follow the same lines as any regular safe.
 These include size, construction, and mounting, for example.
 You could do well to read one of our many guides on how to choose the best gun safe as background.